zopefoundation/zope.contentprovider/docs/tales.rst

   ... </html>
   ... ''')

-As you can see, we exprect the ``provider`` expression to simply look up the content provider and insert the HTML content at this place.
+As you can see, we expect the ``provider`` expression to simply look up the content provider and insert the HTML content at this place.

 Next we register the template as a view (browser page) for all objects: